astronomer/airflow-guides/guides/soda_guide.md

 - Create a configuration file that connects to the Snowflake database: `configuration.yml`.
 - Create a checks file containing the data quality checks: `checks.yml`.
 - Install the `soda-core-snowflake` package in your Airflow environment.
-- Create the DAG code running the `soca scan` command using the `BashOperator`.
+- Run the checks from a DAG by running the `soca scan` command using the `BashOperator`.

 ### Step 1: Create the configuration file

-The configuration file needed to connect to Snowflake can be created from the template in the Soda documentation as shown below.
+First we need to create a configuration file to connect to Snowflake.
+The easiest way to create the file is to use the template in the Soda documentation as shown below.

 ```YAML
 # the first line names the datasource "MY_DATASOURCE"